-The adult social care sector continues to face rising inflation on a number of items such as fuel, gas and electricity, food, and insurance.
-This 'cost of living' crisis will affect the people of Solihull as well as care providers operating in the area.
-Furthermore, supply bottlenecks are being caused by the war in Ukraine.
+The adult social care sector continues to face rising inflation on a number of items such as the National Living Wage, fuel, gas and electricity, food, and insurance.
+In addition, National Insurance changes have added to pressures faced by care providers and the Council.

-The NHS is under more pressure nationally, and this can link to additional pressures for adult social care.
+The NHS is under significant pressure nationally, and there is a major programme of reforms and cost savings being implemented at a national and local level, and both of these can link to additional pressures for adult social care.
 For example, someone waiting for an operation may need additional adult social care in the meantime.